dovdtel87/XapoChallenge/README.md

 The project follows a feature structure, there is a feature folder where all additional features would be placed, in this example, the feature provided is `Kotlinrepos`

-Each feature manages the three layers of clear architecture (Data - Domain - UI).
+Each feature manages the three layers of clean architecture (Data - Domain - UI).

 As DI framework I used Dagger Hilt, its configuration is done in the subfolder DI